-“You reduce your risk of getting common infections by at least 50 percent if you just follow good hygiene practices,” says University of Arizona environmental microbiology professor Charles Gerba.
+“You reduce your risk of getting common infections by at least 50 percent if you just follow good hygiene practices,” says Charles Gerba, PhD, an environmental microbiologist at the University of Arizona.
 “The cost of when a child gets ill is substantial; disinfecting and sanitizing will save you more money than you realize.
 So it’s good from both a health standpoint and an economic one.”

-To help you effectively disinfect your home in order to stop the spread at the first sign of cold or flu, we asked Dr. Gerba and Dr. Jennifer Trachtenberg, a fellow of the American Academy of Pediatrics, for some of their favorite flu season tips.
+To help you effectively disinfect your home in order to stop the spread at the first sign of cold or flu, we asked Gerba and Jennifer Trachtenberg, MD, a pediatrician and spokesperson for the American Academy of Pediatrics, for their favorite flu season safety tips.

-“We’ve done studies where we’ve put viruses on people’s hands and within four hours of entering their home it’s on 90 percent of the surfaces they touched,” Dr. Gerba says.
+“We’ve done studies where we’ve put viruses on people’s hands and within four hours of entering their home, it’s on 90 percent of the surfaces they touched,” Gerba says.
 “Using hand sanitizer and hand washing immediately when coming into the home will reduce a child’s exposure.”

-Also, vice versa.
-“It’s almost inevitable that parents will get sick from their children,” says Dr. Jen.
+The same is true vice versa.
+“It’s almost inevitable that parents will get sick from their children,” Trachtenberg says.
 “That’s why following common sense basics of good handwashing — every time they come home from school, before eating, after using the bathroom — is so important to minimize cold and flu germs in the home.”

 After sufficient hand-washing, parents should unleash their full arsenal of disinfecting products on frequently touched surfaces — and not just the overtly gross ones like changing tables or surfaces where kids throw and mash the food they should be eating.